Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 • Line 5 is a shortcut for Canada's benefit, with less than 5 to 10% of the product used in Michigan.

 • Scientists warn that we have less than ten years to reduce carbon emissions by half or face dire consequences from a dangerously overheating climate.
-It is even more urgent to move away from dirty fuels like the ones carried by Line 5
+Moving away from dirty fuels like the ones carried by Line 5 is even more urgent.

 This is a Grassroots Campaign

 Citizens like you make this work possible.
-Be part of this effort and help prevent a disastrous oil spill in the Great Lakes.
-Please donate or buy a tee shirt, hoodie, yard sign, or sticker to support this work.
+Join this effort and help prevent a disastrous oil spill in the Great Lakes.
+Please donate or buy a t-shirt, hoodie, yard sign, or sticker to support this work.
+You can also TAKE ACTION in many ways.

-bridge-ice.jpgThe Straits of Mackinac is a natural and cultural treasure held by Michigan in trust for its residents.
-The Straits, which link Lake Michigan and Lake Huron and separate Michigan's Upper Peninsula from its Lower Peninsula, can generate powerful currents that create currents more than ten times greater than the flow over Niagara Falls.
-The strong underwater currents, fierce winds, and extreme winter weather conditions - sometimes including feet-thick ice cover - at the Straits make them ecologically sensitive and would make cleanup or recovery from a pipeline spill especially difficult.
+bridge-ice.jpgThe Straits of Mackinac is a natural and cultural treasure held in trust by Michigan for its residents.
+The Straits, which link Lakes Michigan and Huron, separate Michigan's Upper Peninsula from its Lower Peninsula.
+Ten times more water than flows over Niagara Falls creates powerful currents that cycle daily.
+The Straits' strong underwater currents, fierce winds, and extreme winter weather conditions, often including feet-thick ice cover, make them ecologically sensitive and would make cleanup or recovery from a pipeline spill especially difficult.

-The time is now to fully examine the use of these public waters and Great Lakes bottomlands by a private corporation and to ensure the protection and preservation of the Straits of Mackinac.
+The time is now to fully examine a private corporation's use of these public waters and Great Lakes bottomlands.
+We must ensure the protection and preservation of the Straits of Mackinac.
 We all must act now to Keep Oil Out of the Great Lakes.

 LINE 5: ONE PIPELINE OF MANY

-Enbridge Inc. owns and operates a large pipeline system that carries petroleum products and natural gas liquids to refineries in various destinations, including Texas and other U.S. states, throughout North America, and for export overseas.
+Enbridge Inc. owns and operates a large pipeline system that carries petroleum products and natural gas liquids to refineries in various destinations throughout North America and for export overseas.
 This crude oil is a raw product that becomes gasoline and other transportation fuels.

 View the Enbridge Liquid Pipelines Map

-Enbridge’s Line 5 is a 645-mile petroleum pipeline that is part of the larger Enbridge Lakehead System.
+Enbridge’s Line 5 is a 71-year-old 645-mile petroleum pipeline in the larger Enbridge Lakehead System.
 Line 5 carries oil from Superior, Wisconsin, across Michigan’s Upper Peninsula, through northern Michigan, down to the thumb region, and under the St. Clair River to Sarnia, Ontario.
 Along the way, the pipeline crosses through the Straits of Mackinac, 400 rivers, streams, and wetlands.
 In northern Michigan, it goes through almost 10 miles of wetlands and runs right next to

 oil-and-water-doc.jpg